Uthra-karunakaran/cryptoprice-notifier/README.md

 </ul>

 <p>
-  Note: To start the project , you have to use the requirements.txt to
+  Note: To start the project , you have to use the requirements.txt to set up your envinorment , start your redis server and should have your mailgun account
 </p>

 <p>This project combines various technologies and APIs to provide valuable real-time insights into the crypto market.
 If you're interested in crypto, APIs, or Python, I'd love to connect and discuss!</p>